SketchingDev/dev-meets-contact-center.github.io/_posts/2023-02-03-automating-development-of-genesys-chatbots.md

 The more obvious benefits of this are:
 - Reducing the feedback loop from hours/days to seconds/minutes
-- Deployments of bots and their dependencies that are identical across environments.
+- Deployments of chatbots and their dependencies that are identical across environments.
 If it works in UAT, it will work in Prod.
 - Assurance of quality through automated tests.
 Every change, no matter how small is subjected to over 40 end-to-end tests - and since they are run concurrently they take less than 2 mins